lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 On Retransmission Timer expiration

-- if Attempts is strictly less that MAX_ACK_REQUESTS, the fragment sender MUST send a SCHC All-1 ACK REQ and MUST increment the Attempts counter
+- if Attempts is strictly less than MAX_ACK_REQUESTS, the fragment sender MUST send a SCHC All-1 ACK REQ and MUST increment the Attempts counter
 - otherwise the fragment sender MUST send a SCHC Sender-Abort, it MUST release all resource associated with this SCHC Packet and it MUST exit with an error condition.